All Episodes

 It's the result of a scholarly paper by some scholar whose name escapes me.

-He made the point that people living in poverty today have the same Lifestyles that the middle class in this country lived in the 60s.
+He made the point that people living in poverty today have the same lifestyles that the middle class in this country lived in the 60s.

 He also pointed out that poverty statistics today are static and the ways we measure poverty and calculate it have not been updated since 1965 when the war on poverty began.

-You add that to the fact that the current people, uh the current poverty, uh the guy's Robert Rector at the Heritage Foundation has done great work on this too, and I've been citing it since the late 80s, and ever since I have been do I it it's been one of the uh uh liberal arguments, bones of contention with me that I'm cold hearted and cruel because I have no sympathy for the uh for the poor and so forth, which of course is not what we were discussing.
+And ever since, I have been, it's been one of the liberal arguments, bones of contention with me, that I'm cold-hearted and cruel because I have no sympathy for the poor and so forth, which, of course, is not what we were discussing.

-What we're discussing here is just what is poverty in this country.
+What we're discussing here is just what is poverty in this country?

 Is poverty where you own your house?